ieesha1102/Segmenting-and-Clustering-Neighborhoods-in-Toronto/README.md

 # Segmenting-and-Clustering-Neighborhoods-in-Toronto
-This id the week 3 assignment of Applied Data Science Capstone
+This is the week 3 assignment of Applied Data Science Capstone